 9. Packaged Spices

 Spices are expensive.
 Find a store that sells spices in bulk.
 It costs about a quarter to fill one jar of spices.
 Twenty-five cents compared to four dollars.
 That is very simple savings.
 Take it a step further and learn to blend your own favorite spices like taco seasoning or ranch seasoning or chili seasoning.
 Get a matching spice jars here – and they make cooking just so much more fun guaranteed!

-If you need inspiration on making your own spices, Sarah from Savoring the Good has a wonderful post on making Homemade Spice Mixes.
+If you need inspiration on making your own spices, enjoy making your own Mexican seasoning.

 10. Boxed Baking Mixes